-Interfaith Committee for Detained Immigrants (ICDI) is a non-profit, faith-based organization of staff and volunteers called to respond to the suffering of adults and children affected by our broken and inhumane immigration system and advocate for change.
-ICDI provides advocacy, working as part of a national coalition to end immigrant detention and for-profit incarceration and create funding for community- and faith-based support; service & monitoring through jail visitation, unaccompanied children’s interfaith ministry, deportation ministry & vigil, court watch, and post detention accompaniment; and community-based support initiatives through their Houses of Hospitality, residences for people who are released from detention and don not have family or friend in the U.S. www.icdichicago.org
+Interfaith Community for Detained Immigrants (ICDI) is a non-profit, faith-based organization of staff and volunteers called to respond to the suffering of adults and children affected by our broken and inhumane immigration system and advocate for change.
+ICDI provides advocacy, working as part of a national coalition to end immigrant detention and for-profit incarceration and create funding for community- and faith-based support; service & monitoring through jail visitation, unaccompanied children’s interfaith ministry, deportation ministry & vigil, court watch, and post detention accompaniment; and community-based housing including Chalice House, a partnership with Countryside Church. www.icdichicago.org

 Faith in Place empowers Illinois people of all faiths to be leaders in caring for the Earth, providing resources to educate, connect, and advocate for healthier communities.
 Since 1999, Faith in Place has worked with more than 1,000 houses of worship throughout Illinois to protect our common land, water, and air.
 With outreach staff working across the state and office located in Chicago, the North & West Suburbs, Lake County, and Central Illinois, Faith in Place inspires faithful people to care for the Earth through four program areas: Energy & Climate Change, Sustainable Food & Land Use, Water Preservation, and Advocacy.
 Faith in Place is the Illinois Affiliate of Interfaith Power and Light. www.faithinplace.org

 More detailed descriptions of all three partners and their activities can be found here.

 What is the OSC?